sperezc06/My-Portafilio/README.md

-My Portfolio used using HTMML, CSS, bit of JS.
+My Portfolio created using HTMML, CSS, bit of JS.